tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 	var out []*tensorflow.Tensor

 	graph := tensorflow.NewGraph()
-	// Create a Variable that will be used as input and also as storage of
+	// Create Variable that will be used as input and also as storage of
-	// the result on every execution.
+	// the result after every execution.
 	input1, _ := graph.Variable("input1", []int32{1, 2, 3, 4})
 	input2, _ := graph.Constant("input2", []int32{5, 6, 7, 8})

 	// Add the two inputs.
 	add, _ := graph.Op("Add", "add_tensors", []*tensorflow.GraphNode{input1, input2}, "", map[string]interface{}{})
-	// Store the result on the input1 varable. graph.Op("Assign", "assign_inp1", []*tensorflow.GraphNode{input1, add}, "", map[string]interface{}{})
+	// Store the result on input1 Varable. graph.Op("Assign", "assign_inp1", []*tensorflow.GraphNode{input1, add}, "", map[string]interface{}{})

 	s, _ := tensorflow.NewSession()
-	// Initialize all the variables in memory, in this case only the
+	// Initialize all the Variables in memory, in this case only the
-	// 'input1' variable.
+	// 'input1' Variable.
 	s.ExtendAndInitializeAllVariables(graph)

-	// Runs ten times the 'assign_inp1"' that will run also the 'Add'
+	// Run ten times the 'assign_inp1"' that will run also the 'Add'
 	// operation since it input depends on the result of the 'Add'
 	// operation.
 	// The variable 'input1' will be returned and printed on each